-One may wonder about the cost of tuple creation, update and deletion since they may generate insertion and deletion of values in domains.
+One may wonder about the cost of tuple creation, update, and deletion since they may generate insertion and deletion of values in domains.
 While these actions are more complex than their FS counterpart, their implementation remains more efficient in the smartcard context, simply because the amount of data to be written is much smaller.
 To amortize the slight overhead of domain storage, we only store by domain all large attributes (i.e., greater than a pointer size) containing duplicates.
-Obviously, attributes with no duplicates need not be stored by domain but with FS.
+Obviously, attributes with no duplicates (e.g., keys) need not be stored by domain but with FS.
 Variable-size attributes - generally larger than a pointer - can also be advantageously stored in domains even if they do not contain duplicates.
-The benefit is not storage savings but memory management simplicity (all tuples of all relations become fixed-size).
+The benefit is not storage savings but memory management simplicity (all tuples of all relations become fixed-size) and log compactness (see Sect.
+6).